msadowski/awesome-weekly-robotics/README.md

  * [A Machine Learning Course with Python](https://github.com/machinelearningmindset/machine-learning-course/blob/master/README.rst) - Freely available Machine Learning course using Python developed by [Machine Learning Mindset](https://www.machinelearningmindset.com/blog/).
  * [Robotics 501: Mathematics for Robotics](https://github.com/michiganrobotics/rob501) - ROB 501: Mathematics for Robotics, is a graduate-level course at the University of Michigan that introduces applied mathematics for robotics engineers.
  * [Calibration Desk Reference](https://www.tangramvision.com/resources/calibration-desk-reference) - an 80 page long document on sensor calibration from Tangram Vision with a direct download link on the website.
+ * [Elements of Robotics](https://link.springer.com/book/10.1007/978-3-319-62533-1) - Open access book on robotics, directed towards beginners.
+The book has many algorithmic activities and exercises.

 ## Other